-Since part one in our fasting series, the Neurohacker Collective team has finished balancing the holiday feasts with some form of famine (hint: they all survived).
+Since our article How to Fast, the Neurohacker Collective team has finished balancing the holiday feasts with some form of famine (hint: they all survived).
 With a basic understanding of how fasting works at a high level, we can explore some of the more applicable methods to get started on a fasting diet.

-In part 1, following the timely Science article “A time to fast”, we broke up the fasting-eating regimens into the following categories:
+In How to Fast, following the timely Science article “A time to fast”, we broke up the fasting-eating regimens into the following categories:

 1. calorie restriction

 We covered why traditional calorie restriction (CR) of 15 - 40% for an extended period wasn’t an appealing option, but in this part we will explore how some biohackers are inadvertently using this method anyway.
 Then we will discuss common forms of what tend to be grouped together as intermittent fasting in the biohacking community, the purported fasting benefits, and what you can expect.
 Our goal is that you’ll have a better understanding of what biohackers are doing (the “what is fasting” part) and how they are doing it (the “how to fast” part).

 A Carnivore Diet May Be A Form of Calorie Restriction

 To members of the biohacking community, the carnivore diet surfaces frequently.
 The diet’s adherents eat nothing but animal protein, with some allowance for animal fat (butter to cook steaks, for example).